wael-suleiman-UdeS/External_Force_ROS_Package/README.md

 ## Reference

 If you use this package, we would appreciate that you cite the following paper:
 @conference{Hawley:2018ij,
 Author = {Louis Hawley and Wael Suleiman},
-Booktitle = {To appear in IEEE International Conference on Intelligent Robots and Systems}, Date-Added = {2018-03-26 00:39:31 +0000}, Date-Modified = {2018-07-09 15:28:50 +0000},
+Booktitle = {To appear in IEEE International Conference on Intelligent Robots and Systems},
+Date-Added = {2018-03-26 00:39:31 +0000},
+Date-Modified = {2018-07-09 15:28:50 +0000},
-Title = {Kalman Filter Based Observer for an External Force Applied to Medium-sized Humanoid Robots}, Year = {2018}}
+Title = {Kalman Filter Based Observer for an External Force Applied to Medium-sized Humanoid Robots},
+Year = {2018}}

 ## Summary

 This project regroups ROS package to estimate a force applied to a robot equipped with force sensing resistors.
-The repository overall structure is :
+The repository overall structure:

 Matlab folder contains the Matlab files for simulation and testing (please refer to "Matlab/ReadMe.txt" for more details).